yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_admin.md

 ## Manage organizations

+API administrators can manage organizations in API Manager.

 ### What is an organization

-Organizations are used in API-Manager by different entities to group or manage entities such as Users, Applications and APIs.
-There two major types of organizations: Development- and Standard-Organizations.
+Organizations are used in API Manager by different entities to group or manage entities such as users, applications, and APIs.
+There are two major types of organizations:

-**Development organization**
-Typically represents an internal unit of an enterprise.
-You may create a development organization for every business unit.
-This allows internal users belonging to a development organization and the role Organization-Administrator to register APIs in a self-service fashion up to the Unpublished state.
-These users are API-Service providers.
+* **Development organization**: Typically represents an internal unit of an enterprise.
+You can create a development organization for every business unit.
+This allows internal users belonging to a development organization and the role Organization Administrator to register APIs in a self-service fashion up to the Unpublished state.
+These users are API service providers.
-**Standard organizations**
-These organizations are for consumption only, as they cannot own APIs.
+* **Standard organizations**: These organizations are for consumption only, as they cannot own APIs.
 Users belonging to standard organizations are typically externally users that should be able to discover and consume APIs.
-These users are API-Service consumers.
+These users are API service consumers.

-**Grant access**
+### Grant access to APIs

-Both organizations types can be used to manage access permissions to APIs.
-Organization administrators grant access to APIs for one, multiple or all organizations.
-As a result, a user will only see APIs his organization has access to.
+Both organization types can be used to manage access to APIs.
+Organization administrators grant access to APIs for one, multiple, or all organizations.
+As a result, a user sees only the APIs that their organization has access to.

-For more details, see [Organizations and user roles in API Manager](/docs/apimgr_concepts/api_mgmt_orgs_roles/index.html).
+For more details, see [Organizations and user roles in API Manager](/docs/apimgr_concepts/api_mgmt_orgs_roles/#organizations-and-user-roles-in-api-manager).

 ### Create an organization

-API administrators can use the **Clients** > **Organizations** tab to create and edit organizations.
+API administrators can use the **Clients > Organizations** tab to create and edit organizations.

 To create an organization, perform the following steps: